Northeast faces heavy snow and blizzard conditions this weekend, but models are still unclear on how bad it will be – KION546

 The difference in storm timing — even as few as six hours — would make a massive difference in impact on coastal flooding and erosion concerns.

-Meanwhile, a blast of arctic air is set to enter the northern US Thursday, bringing scattered snow showers across the Great Lakes region, the National Weather Service said.
+Meanwhile, a blast of arctic air Thursday is set to enter the northern US midsection, bringing scattered snow showers across the Great Lakes region, the National Weather Service said.

-The region also experienced icy conditions Wednesday, with crashes reported in northern Indiana after drivers lost control of their vehicles on slick bridges, officials said.
+The region experienced icy conditions Wednesday, with crashes reported in northern Indiana after drivers lost control on slick bridges, officials said.

-A FedEx semi-truck was left dangling off a bridge on the Indiana Toll Road in St. Joseph County when the driver lost control after being hit by another vehicle that had also lost control, Sgt.
-Ted Bohner, spokesman for the Indiana State Police District 24.
+A FedEx semitrailer was left dangling off a bridge on the Indiana Toll Road in St. Joseph County when the driver lost control after being hit by another vehicle that had also lost control, said Sgt.
+Ted Bohner, spokesperson for Indiana State Police District 24.

-The FedEx truck hit another vehicle in the rear causing that vehicle to spin out and the FedEx truck to hit a concrete barrier wall of a bridge, Bohner said.
+The FedEx truck hit the rear of another vehicle, causing that vehicle to spin out and the FedEx truck to hit a concrete barrier wall of a bridge, Bohner said.

 Another car also lost control on the icy roads, hitting and flipping over a guardrail, officials said.
 The van “rolled or slid down the embankment and almost went onto a road running parallel to the Toll Road,” Bohner said.